treez217/lesson-05-homework-basic-rails-app/README.md

 2) Navigate to the app folder using the command line

-3) Once inside the app folder, run the following
+3) Once inside the app folder, run the following from the command line
  - ``bundle install``
  - ``bundle exec rake db:migrate``